leiyang-mids/w205_ex1/loading_and_modelling/README.md

 Assumptions:

-1. w205 super user exists
+1. w205 super user exists;
-2. local directory /data exists
+2. local directory /data exists;
-3. hdfs directory /user/w205 exists
+3. hdfs directory /user/w205 exists;

 Notes:

 1. e_tableName indicates an external table
 2. m_tableName indicates a managed table
 3. all external tables are using string type for each column in the file, to keep all data available for exploration